-At the beginning of the fattening period (12 weeks of age), the weight of the does was higher in the less restricted group (MRAL) than in the SRAL and MRR groups (2795.6±55.1 g for MRAL, 2597.0±49.3 g for SRAL and 2571±49.3 g for MRR, p<0.05) which were similar to each other, and in the SRR group in which the mean weight was the lowest (2423.3±37.6 g, p>0.05).
-From the 13th week of age until the end of the fattening period (18th week of age) during which all the rabbits were receiving the same quantity of feed, only body weights of groups SRAL vs. MRAL were different at weeks 14 and 15.
+Once again, the slopes over time were found to be significantly different between groups, as well as the intercept at the beginning of the fattening period.
+(12 weeks of age).
+The weight of the does was higher in the less restricted group (MRAL) than in the SRR and MRR groups (2795±155 g for MRAL, 2597±167 g for SRAL and 2571±130 g for MRR, p<0.05) which were similar to each other, and in the SRR group in which the mean weight was the lowest (2421±99 g, p>0.05).
+From the 13th week of age until the end of the fattening period (18th week of age) during which all the rabbits were receiving the same quantity of feed, body weights of groups were not significatively different.
 At the end of the fattening period, body weights were equivalent within the four groups (Fig 2B).